 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease or lung disease.
 Tell your doctor if you snore or have sleep apnea.

-- Galsulfase can cause fever and allergic-type reactions.
-You will receive medicine to prevent these effects, and that medicine may make you drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- This medicine can cause fever and allergic-type reactions.
+You will receive medicines to prevent these side effects, and that medicine may make you drowsy.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: